shasait/cipa/README.md

 Cipa is also a bean container: Beans can be registered and then requested by (super-)type or interface.
 This allows concepts like **IoC** for pipeline development (see JobParameterContribution).
 CipaAroundActivity adds **AOP**.
 Applying these mature concepts to pipeline development enable you to write more maintainable code by splitting complex logic into smaller classes.

+## Testability
+More complex pipelines require better testing.
+Therefore some Test-classes are provided for unit testing without Jenkins.

 ## Example
 Please have a look into the test package.